MicrosoftDocs/SupportArticles-docs/support/azure/general/copy-blobs-between-storage-accounts-network-restriction.md

 In this scenario, the client's public IP address or virtual network (VNET) must be added to the firewall allowlist in both source and destination storage account.

-The following image shows the process of coping blobs between storage accounts in this scenario:
+The following image shows the process of copying blobs between storage accounts in this scenario:

 :::image type="content" source="media/copy-blobs-between-storage-accounts-network-restriction/firewall-with-vnet-in-allowlist.png" alt-text="Image that shows the process of coping blobs between storage accounts in scenario 1.":::